vihaankulkarni29/FBref-Scrapper/README.md

 10. **`10_integrate_h2h_features.py`**: Integrates head-to-head statistics into the main player dataset, engineering features like historical win percentages and average goals for enhanced predictive modeling.
 11. **`11_model_data_prep_v4.py`**: Prepares the v4 dataset for modeling by calculating fantasy points, selecting features including new H2H metrics, applying one-hot encoding, and splitting into training and testing sets.
 12. **`12_train_model_v4.py`**: Trains the v4 version of the Random Forest Regressor model using the enhanced dataset with H2H features, evaluates performance, and saves the improved model.
+13. **`13_make_predictions_v4.py`**: Loads the trained v4 model with H2H features and generates predictions on the latest player data, saving a sorted report of predicted FPL points.
+14. **`14_fpl_api_client.py`**: Connects to the official FPL API to fetch master player data and detailed gameweek histories, with improved error handling, timeouts, and retry logic for API reliability.
+15. **`15_per_match_scraper.py`**: Scrapes per-match player performance data from FotMob for all historical fixtures, saving individual CSV files for each match.

 ### Output Directories
 - **`raw_data/`**: Contains scraped raw data files, including fixtures and head-to-head logs.